aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsx-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to MARKDOWN via C++ or Online App" h2="PPSX  to MARKDOWN File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSX to Markdown</h2>
+Markdown is a lightweight markup language that is used for formatting plain text documents.
+It is commonly used for writing and formatting readme files, for creating rich text using a plain text editor, and for creating web pages.
+It is also used for creating documentation for software projects.
+Markdown is easy to read and write, and it is also easy to convert to other formats such as HTML and PDF.

+<h2>How Aspose.Total Helps for PPSX to Markdown Conversion</h2>
+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes APIs for manipulating PowerPoint presentations, Excel spreadsheets, and Word documents.
+With Aspose.Total for C++, you can easily convert PPSX files to MARKDOWN within C++ applications in two simple steps.

+Firstly, you can use Aspose.Slides for C++ to export PPSX to HTML.
+Aspose.Slides for C++ is a powerful PowerPoint manipulation API that enables developers to create, read, write, and modify PowerPoint presentations within C++ applications.
+It supports a wide range of features, including exporting presentations to HTML.

+After that, you can use Aspose.Cells for C++ to convert HTML to MARKDOWN.
+Aspose.Cells for C++ is a powerful spreadsheet programming API that enables developers to create, read, write, and modify Excel spreadsheets within C++ applications.
+It supports a wide range of features, including converting HTML to MARKDOWN.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSX file to MARKDOWN within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to MARKDOWN.
+By using Aspose.Total for C++, you can easily convert PPSX files to MARKDOWN within C++ applications in two simple steps.
+It is a powerful suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}